waregin/YouTube-Account-Transfer/README.md

 ### Description

-Script to scroll through YouTube history on My Activity page for Google account, gather the URLs, and add them to YouTube's Watch History.
+Script to scroll through YouTube history on My Activity page for Google account, gather the URLs, and add them to YouTube's Watch and Search History.
 This is handy to restore deleted history when you have no Takeout file, although it likely only has a limited timeframe where it will work.
-Inspired by the next script in this project.
+Inspired by the above script.

-# Instructions
+### Instructions

 There are multiple ways to accomplish many of the below steps.
 I have listed what I did.